Spring Garden Revival

 Pollinator Protection & Native Plant Habitat Creation in Cohasset

 Protecting pollinators is a municipal and ecological priority.
-Plant native species such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm to support diverse pollinator populations.
+Gardens should include native plants such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm to support diverse pollinator populations.
 Avoid pesticide applications during bloom periods and do not use neonicotinoids.
-Create habitats with staggered bloom times and include larval host plants; avoid double-petal cultivars, which offer less pollen.
-Collaborate with the Massachusetts Audubon Society and local pollinator initiatives to enhance habitat connectivity and biodiversity.
+Create habitats with a range of bloom times and include larval host plants; avoid double-petal cultivars, which offer less pollen.
+Collaboration with organizations like Massachusetts Audubon and participation in local pollinator initiatives are encouraged for broader impact.

 Post-Planting Care, IPM Integration & Long-Term Garden Management in Cohasset